 DUI accidents

-DUI accidents in Las Vegas can lead to serious injuries.
+DUI accidents can lead to serious injuries.
 An aggressive approach is often needed when dealing with the insurance company and other parties.
 We can help you hold the intoxicated driver accountable and pursue the compensation you deserve.

-If you’ve been involved in a DUI crash, call our firm to get answers to your questions and take the first step toward the best possible outcome.
+If you’ve been involved in an accident with a driver who was under the influence of drugs or alcohol, call our firm for a free consultation and take the first step toward the best possible outcome.

 T-bone accidents